Tywyn

-Origins of the name
+History of the name

 The name derives from the Welsh tywyn ('beach, seashore, sand-dune').
 The place-name element tywyn is found in many other parts of Wales, most notably Towyn near Abergele and Porth Tywyn (Burry Port).

 In Middle Welsh, the spelling was generally Tywyn.
-In the Early Modern period, however, the spelling Towyn became common in Welsh in order to reflect a slight change in pronunciation.
+In the Early Modern period, however, the spelling Towyn was common in Welsh in order to reflect a slight variation in pronunciation.
 That also came to be the usual spelling in English up to the latter part of the twentieth century.

-The modern spelling Tywyn better reflects the current pronunciation in modern Welsh as spoken in north Wales.
-With the standardisation of the orthography of the Welsh language in the first part of the 20th century, the spelling Tywyn came to dominate.
-A referendum was held in 1968, with residents being asked to decide between Tywyn or Towyn.
-In the 1970s Tywyn was accepted as the official name of the town in both languages.
+With the standardisation of the orthography of the Welsh language in the first part of the 20th century, the spelling Tywyn became increasingly common in all contexts.
+In 1967, members of Towyn Urban Council voted to request that the town be officially called Tywyn and in July 1967 this was accepted by Merionethshire County Council.
+Opponents of the change, however, campaigned against it and held an unofficial plebiscite in Tywyn on 25 May 1968.
+This plebiscite was not administered by an official body but was organised and financed by tradespeople and the campaign to revert to the spelling Towyn.
+Those who took part in the vote were asked to decide between Tywyn or Towyn – a large majority of those who voted favoured Towyn.
+As a result, Tywyn Urban Council (as it had become) requested that the decision to use Tywyn be revisited.
+In June 1969, this request was declined by Merionethshire County Council and thus the name has remained as Tywyn.

+The spelling Tywyn better reflects the name's history and the standard orthography of modern Welsh.
+Writing in 1967, Melville Richards, the noted toponymist and professor of Welsh at the University College of North Wales, Bangor stated that 'in modern Welsh the form should be uniformly "yw" and therefore, Tywyn is the most acceptable spelling for this name which means a strand or seashore'.
+In 1974, he further commented: 'Mae'r holl ymrafael ynglŷn â sillebu'r enw wedi codi am fod cryn ansicrwydd ac amrywio yn Gymraeg gynt rhwng y seiniau ow ac yw.
+Ond yn ddiddadl, Tywyn yw'r ffurf gywir' ('All of the disagreement about spelling the name arises from the historic uncertainty and variation in Welsh between the sounds ow and yw.
+But, without doubt, Tywyn is the correct form').

 In Welsh, the town is sometimes referred to as Tywyn Meirionnydd.
 In origin, this usage probably refers to the cantref of Meirionnydd, but is now generally understood as referring to the historical county of the same name.
 In English, during the late nineteenth century and until the middle of the twentieth century, the town was sometimes called Towyn-on-Sea.

 History

-Tywyn was the location of the first religious community administered by the Breton saint Cadfan upon his arrival in Gwynedd in the early 6th century, prior to his departure he founded a monastery on Bardsey Island off the Llyn Peninsula.
+Tywyn was the location of the first religious community administered by the Breton saint Cadfan upon his arrival in Gwynedd in the early 6th century, prior to his departure he founded a monastery on Bardsey Island off the Llŷn Peninsula.
 The church contains some early material (see below).